Press & Media

 The Children’s Museum at La Habra has an average of 95,000 children, parents and teachers that visit annually.

 Our Museum features 7 galleries and 14 different hands on exhibits, many of which remain unique to the field today.
-In addition to these exhibits, an outdoor dinosaur topiary and historic 1942 caboose, the Museum features an exhibit which changes 2 times a year.
+In addition to these exhibits, an outdoor dinosaur topiary and historic 1942 caboose, the Museum features an exhibit that changes 2 times a year.

 Current Changing Exhibit

 Before Europeans landed on our shores, North America was home to many diverse First Nations peoples.
 Their stories are deeply cultural and spiritual, and reflect the natural wonder of and the close relationship to the land in which we live.
 Our 2020 Spring Changing Gallery Exhibit, American Native, will explore some of the First Nations cultures from around the country with a special emphasis on our home state of California’s tribes and culture.
 Little visitors will enjoy and understand the fun and play of Native children, past will meet present, stories and music will greet you, as the Children’s Museum at La Habra invites you to explore American Native.